kuyawa/StellarSDK/Readme.md

 # StellarSDK

-Stellar SDK is a Swift Framework to build Stellar Apps for the mac platform.
-It provides a bridge between your app and Stellar Horizon Server to request information and submit transactions to the Stellar Network.
+Stellar SDK is a Swift Framework for building Stellar Apps for the mac platform.
+It provides a bridge between your app and Stellar Horizon Servers to request information and submit transactions to the Stellar Network.

 ## Quick Start